webstir-io/webstir-backend/README.md

 Backend build orchestration for Webstir workspaces.
 The package exposes a `ModuleProvider` that type‑checks with TypeScript, builds with esbuild, collects build artifacts, and returns diagnostics for the Webstir CLI and installers.

+## Status

+- Experimental provider for the Webstir ecosystem — APIs, defaults, and behavior may change between releases while things stabilize.
+- Not yet recommended for production workloads; treat it as a learning and exploration tool.

 ## Quick Start

 1. **Authenticate to GitHub Packages**